edgeroute/security-champion-framework/planning/strategy.md

 ## Benefit
 * Yearly goals and opt-ins protect the Champion’s resource commitments.
 Most of the time, Champions perform their security duties with a shared slice of their time.
 By setting yearly goals and facilitating an opt-in where Champions and the Manager acknowledge the signup, you prevent uncomfortable conversations.
 Things can be difficult if the Champion and manager are not in sync regarding resources.
 * Represent how security champions are business enablers and partner with a strong Executive Sponsor that catches the Champion program vision.

+## Examples
+* Participate in the Security Champion community via monthly meetings.
+* Drive the adoption of our SDL.
+* Attain a specific security education level.
+* Focus on growing expertise in one area of our SDL (Security Controls, Threat Modeling, Static Analysis, Vulnerability Testing, etc.)

 # Maturity 3 - Executive Sponsor buy-in.